 Our audit was conducted for the purpose of forming opinions on the financial statements that collectively comprise the College's basic financial statements.
-The Schedule of Expenditures of Federal Awards, as required by the Title 2 U.S. Code of Federal Regulations (CFR) Part 200, Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards, is presented for purposes of additional analysis and is not a required part of the basic financial statements.
+The supplementary schedules on pages 72 to 74 are presented for purposes of additional analysis and are not a required part of the basic financial statements.
 Such supplementary information is the responsibility of management and was derived from and relates directly to the underlying accounting and other records used to prepare the basic financial statements.
-The information has been subjected to the auditing procedures applied in the audit of the basic financial statements and records used to prepare the basic financial statements and records used to prepare the basic financial statements.
-The information directly to the underlying accounting and other records used to prepare included comparing and reconciling the information directly to the underlying accounting and other additional procedures.
-These additional procedures included comparing and reconciling the information directly to the underlying accounting and other records used to prepare the basic financial statements or to the basic financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
+The information has been subjected to the auditing procedures applied in the audit of the basic financial statements and reconciling the information directly to the underlying accounting and other records used to prepare the basic financial statements and reconciling the information directly to the underlying accounting and other records used to prepare the basic financial statements or to the basic financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
 In our opinion, the supplementary information is fairly stated, in all material respects, in relation to the basic financial statements as a whole.